wiseman-timelord/Chat-VulkanLlama/README.md

 ### INTERFACE:
 Images may be from differing versions...
-* Starting up, yup that is indeed a llama themed fortune cookie!...
+* Window 1 - Starting up, yup that is indeed a llama themed fortune cookie!...
 ```
 =========================================================================================
      .____    .__                        ________ __________     ___.           __